-This course provides English Language Learning (ELL) students the opportunity to enhance fluency in speaking, pronunciation, and listening at the upper intermediate level.
-Students apply standard American communication patterns to understand lectures, speak in academic settings, and communicate in group interactions.
-Informal and formal projects include oral reports in specific fields of study and academic debates.
-The course concludes with analysis of individual goals and assessments to enhance academic success.
+This English for Academic Purposes course provides non-native English-speaking students the opportunity to enhance fluency in speaking, pronunciation and listening at the upper intermediate level.
+Students will apply standard American English communication patterns to understand lectures, speak in academic settings and communicate in group interactions.
+Students will learn effective techniques for presenting formal and informal speeches in specific fields of study and academic debates.
 This course does not fulfill degree requirements.
-This course is a prerequisite in a sequence of courses leading to ENGL 121.
+This is the third speaking course in a sequence of courses leading to ENGL 121.
 3 hrs. lecture/wk.

-EAP 117 Speaking and Pronunciation IV (3 Hours)
+EAP 117 Speaking and Listening IV (3 Hours)